layer5io/docs/content/en/cloud/self-hosted/customizing-webhooks.md

 ---
-title: Customizing Layer5 Cloud's webhooks
+title: Customizing Webhooks
-description: "Layer5 Cloud uses webhooks to automate workflows, learn how you can customize these webhooks with your own custom webhooks"
+description: "Layer5 Cloud uses webhooks to automate approval flows and email notifications.
+This guide will help you customize and add your own custom webhooks."
 categories: [Self-Hosted]
 weight: 1
 ---